-The reverse displays two mice standing in hay with two pumpkins in the background.
-Inscribed above is the Chinese character for “mouse”, and to the left is the letter “P” which stands for Perth Mint.
-Below the mice is the text “Year of the Mouse”.
+Reverse: The reverse displaysa rabbit.
+Inscribed above them is the Chinese character for “rabbit”.
+Below the goats is the text “Year of the Rabbit” and to the left is the letter “P” which stands for Perth Mint.

-Each coin is individually packaged in a hard plastic capsule by the Perth Mint.
+Each coin is individually packaged in a hard plastic capsule at the Perth Mint.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.